 Hat Fair is part of Play to the Crowd– the charity that also runs Theatre Royal Winchester and Playmakers.

 Over the years, I have had a fantastic relationship with Without Walls.
-I knew XTRAX, the management team behind Without Walls, initially as a theatre maker based up in the north of England in Yorkshire and then subsequently when I was based in Doncaster.
+I knew XTRAX, previously the management team for Without Walls, initially as a theatre maker based up in the north of England in Yorkshire and then subsequently when I was based in Doncaster.